ibafly/atom--color-dict/README.md

 ## Usage

-Select the `#HEX` first, hit `ctrl-alt-d` then.
+- Select the `#HEX` first, hit `ctrl-alt-d` then.
+- No selecting, just put the cursor on the `#HEX` and hit `ctrl-alt-d` (Not working for multi-cursor for now).

 ## To-do

-- [ ] retrieve inline #HEX from color to name.
+- [ ] retrieve inline #HEX from name to color.
-- [ ] auto select the color on cursor to convert color without select.
+- [x] auto select the color on cursor to convert to the color name without manual selecting.
+- [ ] maybe multi-cursor converting.
-- [ ] escape any special character, eg: "!", ".", "$".
+- [ ] trim any special character since sass variables is invalid in those cases. eg: "!", ".", "$".
+- [ ] make it configrable like whitelist for trimming, variablizing and naming-styles in non-CSS file types.